websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md

-# Using the Built-In Elasticsearch
+# Using the Sidecar or Embedded Elasticsearch

 If you obtained Liferay DXP by downloading a Tomcat bundle or pulling a Docker tag, an Elasticsearch node is started with DXP as either an embedded or sidecar server.
 To confirm,